godotjs/GodotJSExample/README.md

 # GodotJSExample
 This project includes examples at different complexity levels, incrementally introducing and utilizing more engine features.

+A prebuilt version of `Godot Editor` can be downloaded from [GodotJS-Build](https://github.com/ialex32x/GodotJS-Build).

 ## Snake
 A simple snake game.
 In this example, only a limited subset of Godot's features is utilized: